NikhilBagwe/Learn-React/00 - Hello world in React.md

 ## Understaning React.createElement() :

+- React Element is a plain JS object.
-- We pass 3 parameters in it.
+- In createElement(), we pass 3 parameters in it.
 - Type of HTML element we want.
 - Attributes/props of that element
 - Text or element to be rendered.

 ## Rendering a Nested React element :